Pepe424/CZC-Chimera-Unofficial-Driver/README.md

 ## What I did?

-I have simply edited the `cor-m3-mk.js` file by adding if statements to rewrite *FWID* and *ModelID* if those are the ones from CZC.
+I have simply edited the `cor-m3-mk.js` file by adding if statements to rewrite *FWID* and *ModelID* if those are the ones from CZC

     if (FWID === 2485223445 || FWID === 2535555092) {
 	    FWID = 2535555089;